 You must pay the worker the unused PTO the worker has earned, up to 80 hours.

-Pay the worker the same wage rate you pay the worker for the hours they work for the participant from whom they are taking time off.
+Pay the worker the same wage rate you pay the worker for the hours they work when they are taking paid time off.

 Yes.
 Hours of paid time off are not included in the calculation of PCA hours of service provided in a month.